-- The combined gross income for all applicants must meet or exceed the following:
+- The combined gross income for all applicants must meet or exceed three times the monthly rent amount.

 - Gross income includes: